 During these appointments, Dr. Simpkins will answer your concerns and address any questions you may have about your oral health.
-She will review proper habits like brushing, flossing, and a following a healthy diet.
-If there’s a particular area of concern, Dr. Simpkins will provide tips to make sure your mouth stays healthy and problem free.
+She will review proper habits like brushing, flossing, and following a healthy diet.
+If there’s a particular area of concern, Dr. Simpkins will provide tips to make sure your mouth stays healthy and problem-free.

 An essential part of your routine appointments is a professional dental cleaning by one of our skilled hygienists.
 During your cleaning, we remove plaque and tartar to leave you with a fresh smile.
 At this time, your hygienist will also check for signs of periodontal (gum) disease.